zordius/HandlebarsTest/README.md

 * *fixture*: all data files for testing are placed here:
    * .json : testing data files in json format
    * .tmpl : testing template files
-   * .txt  : correct results
+   * .txt  : correct results and library outputs
    * .php  : lightncandy generated php template
 * *inc*: all required php lib files are placed here.
 * *bin*: all testing scripts and commands are placed here.